Our cruise reviews - A ship review of the Crown Odyssey

-Egyptian pyramids and the Sphinx - our cruise line vacation pictures!
+Egyptian pyramids and the Sphinx - our vacation pictures!

 The ancient Egyptian pyramids are definitely awe inspiring!
 Notice the top of the Khafre Egyptian pyramid.
 (You have to click on the picture to enlarge it to see what I am talking about.
 The top still has some of the marble that all of the pyramids of Egypt were once covered with.
 Over the centuries the marble has been used to build other buildings such as churches etc.